 |Defensive bet in the capital goods sector|

 |High cash reserves|

 |Sound order book|

 |Generous dividend policy|

 Increasing defense budget allocation

 In the Union Budget 2013-14, there was an increase of 5.3 % in the defense allocation to Rs.
 2,03,672.10 Cr.
 (US$ 37.4 billion).
 There has been an increase in percentage share of the capital expenditure from 41.15 % (2012 - 13) to 42.59 % (2013 - 14) in the defense budget.
-This increase in capital expenditure would lead to higher acquisition of weapon systems and equipment by the armed forces.
+This increase in capital expenditure would lead to the higher acquisition of weapon systems and equipment by the armed forces.
 BEL being one of the major providers of defense equipment is likely to benefit from this increased allocation.
-In FY 2013, defense supply contributed 85 % to the total turnover of the Company as against 73% in FY 2012.
+In FY 2013, defense supply contributed 85 % of the total turnover of the Company as against 73% in FY 2012.

-Among the three defense services capital expenditure on Air Force equipment has increased more compared to other services.
+Among the three defense services, capital expenditure on Air Force equipment has increased more compared to other services.
 BEL supplies various air and ground control equipment to the Indian Air Force and will benefit from this increase